-Research Applications Methods Support (RAMS)
+Research Support Available

 We can’t all be experts in every software resource available.
 Consider attending one of the many workshops hosted by the CTRL to either refine your knowledge of a specific software package or explore how a new resource may benefit your research.
 Click the button below to learn more about specific topics, times, and locations.

 The CTRL offers support to faculty and students researches in various ways, including in-class software training sessions.
 Faculty can coordinate with the CTRL consultants to design a customized group training sessions designed to introduce student users to a software package supported by CTRL.
 This in-class session demonstrates the application of the product and can include hands-on experience for the class.